SchubertP/sbmlxdf/docs/_build/html/_sources/scripts.rst.txt

 This command line script takes as input a spreadsheet document and converts it to the corresponding SBML model.

-It is a two step process:
+It is a two-step process:

 - First, the model is checked against SBML standards, using libsbml functionality.